 A look at the early signs of spring in the woods and garden.
 What are some things you should look for that tells you that spring has come, other than the robin’s coming back?
-You might be surprised at how many there are.
+You might be surprised at how many signs there are.
 Participants will also spend time on traditional spring activities, like egg dyeing using onion skins, and egg scratching, a traditional method of egg decorating.
-We will also make hot cross buns, a traditional Good Friday treat and special spring candles, and, if the violets are out, we will be making and eating some candied violets.
+We will also make hot cross buns, a traditional Good Friday treat and special spring candles.
+If the violets are out, we will be making and eating some candied violets.

 Clothing in the 1800’s

 The 19th century was a time of rapid change in all aspects of American life.
 The country moved from firelight to electricity, the horse drawn wagon to the automobile, and the log cabin to skyscrapers.
 Clothing mirrored these changes, with many different styles coming and going during that 100 year period.
 From the Empire style to the late Victorian hourglass figure, participants will be able to see how the clothing changed.
 They will also learn different types of hand sewing stitches, a mandatory skill in the days before the sewing machines.

 Food Preservation – From Salt to Canning Jars

 Before the days of electric refrigerators and freezers, and a grocery store at every corner, being able to preserve enough food to last throughout the winter was a life and death proposition.
 Learn about the variety of food preservation methods available to the early Pennsylvania settler, including salting, drying, smoking and storing food in root cellars and spring houses.
 The program will also look at the development of home canning, and how it revolutionized the diet and health of the American people.
 This program will last between 1 to 1½ hours.
 (Note: If allowed, food samples will be shared)